Course Guides and Frameworks

 - Revise and share

-- Pre-AP offers 3 discipline-specific instructional modules per arts course on the themes of structures, sources and iteration.
+- 3 discipline-specific instructional modules per arts course on the themes of structures, sources and iteration.

-- Each unit includes approximately five weeks of model lessons that provide support and scaffolding for implementing the shared routines and considering the anchor works related to the topic of investigation.
+- Each module includes approximately 5 weeks of model lessons that provide support and scaffolding for implementing the course framework and considering the anchor works related to the topic of investigation.